 - Certain types of water damage: A pipe bursts and the water damages your floor.

-"All risk" home insurance will cover all risks EXCEPT those that are excluded.
+All-risk (or comprehensive) home insurance will cover all risks EXCEPT those that are excluded.
+Exclusions are indicated in the contract.

 Exclusions and limitations

-In some cases, certain property and some risks are excluded from home insurance.
+Be careful: In some cases, certain property and some risks are excluded from home insurance, whether you’ve chosen basic insurance or all-risk insurance.
 In other cases, coverage is limited.

-- The pool in your backyard is not covered and must be insured separately.
+- The pool in your backyard is not covered and must be insured separately by an endorsement (additional coverage).

-- A leaky roof or basement and sewer backups are not covered unless you purchase additional protection.
+- A leaky roof or basement and sewer backups are not covered unless you purchased additional protection.

 - The consequences of flooding are generally excluded from insurance contracts.
 However, some insurers may offer coverage for certain types of situations, such as rising water, dam breaks or the overflow from a waterway.
 It is therefore important to pay close attention to the coverage that your insurer provides for water damage and to shop around, if need be.